Blackmile/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line : displays the third line of the file.
 7-file : creates a new file with text Best School.
 8-cwd_state : writes the result of the command ls -la into file.
+9-duplicate_last_line : duplicates the last line of the file.